Tutte Short Exact Sequences of Graphs: Introduction

+At the time of writing, we do not know of a combinatorial proof of Theorem \ref{vanimpeq_theo}.

-The toppling critical module has an interpretation in terms of divisor theory of graphs.
-We refer to Section \ref{BayStu_sect} for more details.
-The punchline is that the Hilbert coefficients of the toppling critical module $C_G$ count linear equivalence classes of divisors $D$ whose rank of $D$ is equal to the degree of $D$ minus $g$.
-Building on this, in an upcoming paper we generalise critical modules to a one parameter family of modules and relate them to the Brill-Noether theory of $G$.
+{\bf Connections to Divisor Theory and Related Sequences:} The toppling critical module has an interpretation in terms of divisor theory of graphs.
+This connection is implicit in \cite{ManStu13}.
+The punchline is that the Hilbert coefficients of the toppling critical module ${\rm CTopp}_G$ count linear equivalence classes of divisors $D$ whose rank of $D$ is equal to the degree of $D$ minus $g$, where $g$ is the genus of the graph (recall that $g=m-n+1$, where $m,~n$ are the number of edges and vertices, respectively of $G$).
 It seems plausible that the toppling Tutte short exact sequence also has analogous combinatorial applications: one difficulty in this direction seems to be that the kernel of the map $\psi_1$ does not seem to have a simple description.

 Short exact sequences in the same spirit as the Tutte short exact sequences have appeared in literature.
 For instance, \cite[Proposition 3.4]{OrlTer92} construct a deletion-restriction short exact sequence of Orlik-Solomon algebras of (central) hyperplane arrangements.
 We leave the question of relating the deletion-restriction short exact sequence associated to the graphical arrangement to the Tutte short exact sequences in this paper as a topic for further work.
 In a related direction, Dochtermann and Sanyal \cite{DocSan14} use the graphical hyperplane arrangement to compute the minimal free resolution of the $G$-parking function ideal.
-This work has been extended to the toppling ideal by Shokrieh and Mohammadi \cite{MohSho16}.
+This work has been extended to the toppling ideal by Mohammadi and Shokrieh \cite{MohSho16}.

-\subsection{The Maps and Proof Sketch}
+\section{The Maps and Proof Sketch}

-We describe the maps $\psi_i,\phi_i$ and sketch the proofs of Theorem \ref{GparkTutte_theo} and Theorem \ref{Tutteses_theo}.
+In this section, we describe the maps $\psi_i,\phi_i$ and sketch the proofs of Theorem \ref{GparkTutte_theo} and Theorem \ref{Tutteses_theo}.
 The maps arise naturally from the combinatorial interpretation of the minimal generators of the (toppling and $G$-parking) critical modules.

-A key input to this is the combinatorial description of the minimal generators and the first syzygies of the critical modules implicit in \cite{ManSchWil15}.
+A key input to this is the combinatorial description of the minimal generators and the first syzygies, i.e., a generating set for the relations between the minimal generators, of the critical modules implicit in \cite{ManSchWil15}.
 We summarise this description here.